kristarking/tooling-project/README.md

 git push origin main
 ```

-Both workflows will trigger automatically.
+Both workflows will kick off automatically.

-### Step 2 — Watch the Pipeline and Update DNS
+### Step 2 — Grab the Ingress IP and Update Cloudflare DNS

-When the pipeline reaches the **Install ingress-nginx** step, it will print the external IP it was assigned.
-Copy that IP and update your Cloudflare DNS A records immediately (both `@` and `www`).
-Keep them on grey cloud (DNS only) at this point.
+Watch the pipeline in the GitHub Actions tab.
+When it reaches the ingress-nginx install step, it will print the external IP that Azure assigned.
+Copy that IP, go to your Cloudflare DNS settings, and update both A records (`@` and `www`) to point to it.
+Leave them on grey cloud for now.

-The pipeline will then sit in the DNS propagation wait loop until `nslookup heros.com.ng 8.8.8.8` returns that IP.
-Once DNS is confirmed, it moves forward automatically.
+The pipeline will hold at the DNS propagation step until `nslookup heros.com.ng 8.8.8.8` returns that IP.
+Once DNS confirms, the pipeline moves forward on its own.

-> **📸 Screenshot:** *Pipeline logs showing external IP being printed*
+> **📸 Screenshot:** *Pipeline logs with the ingress external IP printed*

-### Step 3 — Connect to Your Cluster
+### Step 3 — Connect kubectl to Your Cluster

-Once the pipeline completes the AKS deploy step, you can connect to the cluster:

 ```bash
 az aks get-credentials --resource-group tooling-rg --name tooling-aks